 Though millions of Americans suffer from some kind of addiction today—23.5 million, in fact—only 11 percent of them receive the treatment they need to get better.
 There are many reasons why someone wouldn’t seek treatment, though one of the most common is that people often feel too ashamed to ask for help.
 If you’re feeling shame or guilt and don’t want others to find out about your personal issue, you may be concerned that your rehab stay will go on your permanent record.

-While our team at Mount Sinai Wellness Center wants you to know that you shouldn’t be ashamed about having an addiction, we also care about our patients’ privacy.
-Fortunately, thanks to the Health Insurance Portability and Accountability Act (HIPAA), you can rest assured knowing that your time in rehab won’t be publicly known or on any of your records.
+Thanks to the Health Insurance Portability and Accountability Act (HIPAA), you can rest assured knowing that your time in rehab won’t be publicly known or on any of your records.
+Our team at Mount Sinai Wellness Center wants you to know that you shouldn’t be ashamed about having an addiction, we also care about our patients’ privacy.

 There are several regulations that protect your rights as a person seeking treatment for addiction at a rehab facility.
 The Health Insurance Portability and Accountability Act of 1996, also known as HIPPA, is a federal law and applies to any rehab facility that receives federal assistance.
 Under HIPPA, your information cannot be disclosed without your written consent, including your medical records.